 After we bought a bunch of clothes for Alazne in the stores of the Mendibil mall, we parted ways so I could return home and make sure that my ghost roommate and confidant Kateryna hadn’t killed herself due to her recent despair.
 Just kidding, she couldn’t get rid of her consciousness even if she was serious about suicide, because she’s trapped in the afterlife.

 That night, which I spent at Alazne’s apartment again, I offered to bring her the following morning to another potentially exhausting adventure in Donostia, but she refused.
 She wants to ease herself into doing more and more things slowly, because her brain isn’t used nor suited for it.
 We got together the next afternoon at three, and walked hand in hand to the center of Irún so we could order coffee in one of the popular restaurants and coffee shops along the Luis Mariano street.
 We end up choosing to sit at an outside table under a retractable, two-sided awning.

-“It’s a good thing you were pushing yourself out of your comfort zone, given how you could have ended up,” I answer.
+“It’s a good thing you were pushing yourself out of your comfort zone, given how you could have ended up.”

 “I felt that it was good, yes.
 Still, I’m talking about a period of several years.
 For the last couple, I barely went out unless I had to work.
-It got so tiresome, sitting alone at some coffee shop, feeling people staring at me and wondering why I didn’t come with someone.
-I had two separate waiters, one a young guy and the other a woman in her forties, ask me whether I had ordered two coffees.
+It got so tiresome, sitting alone at a coffee shop, feeling people staring at me and wondering why I didn’t come with someone.
+Two waiters, one a young guy and the other a woman in her forties, asked me whether I had ordered two coffees.
 When I repeated that I just wanted one, they said they were kidding.
-Fucking assholes… And one day as I was sitting calmly like we are doing now, a guy came over to me and put his arm around my shoulders and tried to talk to me right into my ear.”
+Fucking assholes… And one day as I was sitting calmly like we are doing now, a guy came over to me, put his arm around my shoulders and tried to talk to me right into my ear.”